chmduquesne/resume.chmd.fr/resume.md

 ----

-> **Data Architect and Technology Leader**
+> **Data Technology Leader**
 > \
 > \
-> Technology Lead of the Marketing Domain at Flixbus.
+> Technology Leader of the Marketing Domain at Flixbus.
 Data Architect,
 > Operations Research Specialist and Software Engineer.
 In love with data
 > driven decision making.
 French, living in Munich.